moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/project-mgmt/_index.md

    * Soft bookings are non-confirmed allocations for team members (displayed as striped cells)
    * Hard bookings ate confirmed allocations (displayed as colored cells)
 5. Allocations' review:
-   *Soft allocations are introduced by the Operations team when opportunity is won and it needs to be reviewed once project is assigned
+   * Soft allocations are introduced by the Operations team when opportunity is won and it needs to be reviewed once project is assigned
-   *You can request your soft bookings to become hard bookings and hours to be adjusted as needed and agreed with the customer during the kick-off.
+   * You can request your soft bookings to become hard bookings and hours to be adjusted as needed and agreed with the customer during the kick-off.
 You can do that from the Resource Center by clicking the resource row under the project and entering your request as a message for your assigned OPS person under Activity.
 Don't forget to click "Post" once ready!
 6. If you need to create a new resource request, you do that from the Resource Center > Projects.
 Under the list of assigned team members, you can click "Add Team Member" or "Add unnamed Resource", fill-in the information at the top of the pop-up and click "Submit Request".
 NB: Clicking "Post" will not submit the request.

-_Billable vs NonBillable information_, please refer to [Team Metrics](https://handbook.gitlab.com/handbook/customer-success/professional-services-engineering/#team-metrics) page
+7. For Billable vs NonBillable guidelines, please refer to [Team Metrics](https://handbook.gitlab.com/handbook/customer-success/professional-services-engineering/#team-metrics) page

 #### Forecasting and Project Health

 The PMO team ensures our forecast & upside is updated by Monday, 11am EST, as the PS Ops team prepares the weekly reports per the PS Reporting schedule.
 The Top Customer is provided to the PM team by PS Ops by 12pm EST on Tuesdays, and the PM team is expected to update the notes (as outlined below) by The PS Reporting Schedule, Weekly Revenue Forecast Reports, and Kantata information pinned to the ps_PMO Slack channel

-_Time & Materials (T&M) vs Fixed Fee (Fixed Fee)_
-*defintions to be added_

 ##### Forecasting Time and Materials (T&M) and Fixed Fee (FF)
+_Time & Materials (T&M) vs Fixed Fee (Fixed Fee) defintions to be added_

-Forecast allocations impact PS revenue forecast and team members availability, utilization and planning
+Forecast allocations impact the PS revenue forecast, team member availability, and utilization and planning

    * Soft allocations are used when final schedule is not known yet, for visibility and planning.
 Soft allocation will not promise team member availability for a project, and will not be projected into the revenue forecast
    * Hard allocations will promise team member availability, for the requested hours, once approved by the project coordinator.
 The allocated hours will also project into the revenue forecast